Teacher: Ben Matthews

-Class TA: Yasmin
+Class TA: Ginny

 Children are no longer asked to bring in kits, they just need to come in suitable PE clothes on their day.

 Please ensure your child has a spare set of labelled clothes in school at all times.
 This is to be kept on their peg.
 If the spare set comes home to you dirty, please do ensure it is replenished with a new set as soon as possible.